-'''

 MI_ISOLATION_LEVEL mi_scan_isolevel(MI_AM_SCAN_DESC scanDesc);

-scanDesc points to the scan descriptor.

-'''

 If the access method supports isolation levels, it can call mi_scan_isolevel() from am_beginscan to determine the appropriate isolation level.
-For a detailed description of isolation levels, see "Checking Isolation Levels" on page 3-45.
+For a detailed description of isolation levels, see "Checking Isolation Levels" on page 3-36.

 Call mi_scan_isolevel() to validate that the isolation level requested by the application does not surpass the isolation level that the access method supports.
 If the access method supports Serializable, it does not call mi_scan_isolevel() because Serializable includes the capabilities of all the other levels.